ProcStack/procstack.github.io/docs/AIDev/esrgan_upresser.htm.md

 And then using those associations to create a larger, clearer image.

-In this video, you'll see two images and the 'Training Loss' or 'Discriminator Loss' graphs.
+In this video, you'll see 4 images and the 'Training Loss' or 'Discriminator Loss' graphs.

+Input Noise, Low Resolution Image, the Upresser Output, and the Original Image.

-These graphs show how well the GAN is learning to generate realistic images.
+The graph show how well the GAN is learning to generate realistic images.

 The training is being done by a Generator AI and a Discriminator AI.